Blog posts & articles

 Belief in the kindness of others is much more closely tied to happiness than previously thought, and it is often underestimated.
 This is one of the outcomes of this year’s World Happiness Report.

-Global evidence from the “wallet test” - measuring perceived and actual return of lost wallets - shows that people are much too pessimistic about the kindness of their communities compared to reality.
+Global evidence from the “wallet test” (a test that measures the perceived and the actual return of lost wallets) shows that people are much too pessimistic about the kindness of others compared to reality.
 Actual rates of wallet return are around twice as high as people expect.
-The report shares other interesting results, for example:

 • Sharing meals with others is strongly linked with wellbeing across the globe